 An appeal is different from a complaint.
-An appeal is a request for Kaiser Permanente to review and change a decision we made about coverage for a requested service.
+An appeal is a request for either Kaiser Permanente or Heath Plan of San Mateo to review and change a decision we made about coverage for a requested service.
 If we sent you a Notice of Action (NOA) letter telling you that we are denying, delaying, changing or ending a service, and you do not agree with our decision, you can file an appeal.
 Your PCP can also file an appeal for you with your written permission.

 You must file an appeal within 60 calendar days from the date on the NOA you received.
 If you are currently getting treatment and you want to continue getting treatment, then you must ask for an appeal within 10 calendar days from the date the NOA was delivered to you, or before the date Kaiser Permanente says services will stop.
-When you request the appeal, please tell us that you want to continue receiving services.
+When you request the appeal, please tell us or Health Plan of San Mateo that you want to continue receiving services.